 Between 2009 and 2016, archaeological and geological surveys by the Lake Victoria Prehistory Project have investigated the Late Pleistocene sediments and Middle Stone Age (MSA) sites of the eastern Lake Victoria basin.
 The results of these pedestrian surveys have located at least 18 open-air MSA localities and produced a detailed chronological, geological, and environmental record for the region.
-The eastern Lake Victoria basin is now one of the few examples in the East African MSA that documents multiple late-occurring MSA localities-including some post-dating early Late Stone Age (LSA) technology elsewhere in Kenya-and that has a well-established chronology with multi-proxy environmental reconstructions.
+The eastern Lake Victoria basin is now one of the few examples in the East African MSA that documents multiple late-occurring MSA localities-including some post-dating early Later Stone Age (LSA) technology elsewhere in Kenya-and that has a well-established chronology with multi-proxy environmental reconstructions.
 This makes the region significant for understanding human responses to Late Pleistocene climate change and the MSA-LSA transition in East Africa.
 This poster expands on previous reports of the archaeology of eastern Lake Victoria to provide more detail on the character of the late MSA in the region.
 The Lake Victoria data are particularly suited to a landscape-archaeology approach as the artifacts come from stratigraphically controlled localities that lack Early and Late Stone Age occurrences and from sediments that represent a temporally constrained time period across the Lake Victoria basin.
 Open-air surface collections complement higher-resolution data sets as they can inform, and help formulate new, macro-scale hypotheses about hunter-gatherer activities which predominantly occur out on the landscape.
-This technological study compares two Lake Victoria sub-regions-Karungu to the south with Rusinga and Mfangano islands and the neighboring mainland areas of the Winam Gulf to the north.
-The analysis focuses on consistently collected artifact categories, namely radial cores (discoid and Levallois), convergent debitage (flakes, blades, and points) and Levallois products.
-A taphonomical study of the convergent debitage also examines whether
+This technological study compares two Lake Victoria sub-regions-Karungu to the south with Rusinga and Mfangano islands, and the neighboring mainland areas of the Winam Gulf to the north.
+The analysis focuses on consistently collected artifact categories, namely radial cores (discoid and Levallois), convergent debitage (flakes, blades, and points), and Levallois products.
+A taphonomical study of the convergent debitage also examines whether edge damage patterns and distributions reflect post-depositional damage or use as weapon tips or knives.

-3D Fracture Patterns in the Lumbar Vertebra and Tibia of A.L.
+Mattox et al. 3D Fracture Patterns in the Lumbar Vertebra and Tibia of A.L.
 288-1 ('Lucy') are Consistent with Perimortem Trauma